There are 3 bad presentation habits to watch out for

-Sometimes it’s appropriate and very powerful to draw your audience’s attention completely away from the slide to get them to focus exclusively on you and your words.
+Sometimes it’s appropriate and very powerful to draw your audience’s attention completely away from the slide.
+Doing so allows them to focus exclusively on you and your words.

 – Practice, and then practice some more

-Rather than using your slides as a script to remember your presentation get into the habit of knowing your message and content inside and out by practicing it.
+Rather than using your slides as a script to remember your presentation get into the habit of knowing your message and content inside and out.